Unconventional quantum oscillations and evidence of nonparabolic electronic states in quasi-two-dimensional electron system at complex oxide interfaces: Discussion and Conclusion

-After establishing that the peculiar findings in this study, namely the enhancement in cyclotron mass and oscillations frequency with the magnetic field, can be reasonably explained by considering a summation of linear and parabolic dispersion as described in Eq.
-(2), we now explore the potential origin of this non-ideal $E-k$ dispersion close to the Fermi level.
-The spin-orbit interaction is one of the key elements that can modify the parabolic bands, even in more conventional semiconductor heterointerfaces.
-For instance, in GaAs/Al$_{0.3}$Ga$_{0.7}$As heterostructures, the quasi-2D hole system experiences nonparabolic valence bands (with higher-order corrections in $k$) due to the anticrossings of light and heavy hole subbands \cite{winkler2003}.
-In the case of STO(001)-2DES, the spin-orbit interaction leads to partial avoidance of band crossings between the light ($d_{xy}$) and heavy ($d_{xz}$ and $d_{yz}$) bands along $\Gamma$M, resulting in an orbital dispersion reminiscent of Dirac cones \cite{vivek2017}.
-Additionally, density functional theory predicts the existence of non-trivial topological states at the avoided crossings of subbands in the EuO/KTO(001) interface \cite{kakkar2023}.
-Given that there are four such points in the Brillouin zone of the STO and KTO 2DES where a Dirac-like dispersion occurs, it is plausible that electrons orbiting within the electronic states reconstructed from the combination of $d_{xy}$ and $d_{xz}$/$d_{yz}$ will encounter an unusual summation of linear and parabolic dispersion.
-Furthermore, the observed similarity in the oscillations aperiodicity in the studied systems and the surface states of topological insulators \cite{taskin2011berry, wright2013, gao2017} hints at the existence of unique electronic states in the oxides-based 2DES, possibly related to topological effects.
-We note that the Hamiltonian stated in Eq.
-(2) bears a striking resemblance to the Hamiltonian of a 2D electron gas with Rashba spin-orbit coupling and a Zeeman effect \cite{RN91}.
-Therefore, the obtained results from our analysis can be fairly interpreted using the Rashba model as well.
+{Next, we explore the potential reasons for the non-conventional $E-k$ dispersion, \emph{i.e.} the combination of quadratic and linear terms as described in Eq.
+(2), close to the Fermi level.
+In the case of STO(001) and KTO(001) 2DES, this dispersion most likely arises from Rashba spin-orbit interaction and/or linear dispersion in the $\Gamma$-M direction combined with quadratic dispersions in $\Gamma$-X and $\Gamma$-Y directions within the first Brillion zone.
+The Rashba spin-orbit coupling in these systems emerges from the structure asymmetry of the effective quantum well confining the electrons and have been extensively reported \cite{PhysRevLett.108.117602, shanavas2014, lin2019, varotto2022, xu2024}.
+Additionally, in both systems,} the atomic spin-orbit interaction leads to partial avoidance of crossings between the light ($d_{xy}$) and heavy ($d_{xz}$ and $d_{yz}$) bands along $\Gamma$-M, resulting in an orbital dispersion reminiscent of Dirac dispersion \cite{vivek2017, vaz2019, johansson2021, kakkar2023}.
+Given that there are four such points in the Brillouin zone where a Dirac-like dispersion occurs, it is plausible that electrons orbiting within the electronic states reconstructed from the combination of $d_{xy}$ and $d_{xz}$/$d_{yz}$ will encounter an unusual summation of linear and parabolic dispersion. {The low-field mass and the Hall density values strongly suggest that the Fermi level in the studied systems lies above the third subband, where a linear dispersion along $\Gamma$-M has been predicted \cite{vaz2019, johansson2021, kakkar2023}.}